 With a basement overflowing with professional winemaking equipment, a fully outfitted winemaking library and laboratory, and a shelf full of national amateur winemaking awards, David recognized that it was time to take the next step.
 As a self-taught winemaker, he had been able to develop his own style and palate, uninfluenced by winemaking instructors or the commercial goals of a winery.
 What he appreciated most in a wine was balance, complexity and ageability.
 Though he enjoyed working with a multitude of grape varieties, when it came to California Pinot Noir, he felt there was a void in the style of wine he loved.
 In this void, he saw an opportunity to contribute something worthwhile and distinctive, and in 2005, he founded Fulcrum Wines.

 For those who appreciate poise and complexity, David has emerged as one of California’s most exciting Pinot Noir winemakers, and one of its best-kept secrets.
-Vintage after vintage, Fulcrum’s wines are among the finest from their appellations.
+Vintage after vintage, Fulcrum’s Pinot Noir's are among the finest from their appellations.
 The reason for this is simple; David creates each wine with a profound sense of purpose and place.
 Just as important, he takes personal responsibility for every viticultural and winemaking decision.
 This process begins by selecting vineyards he is inspired to work, and at times, pruning them himself.
 From there, David personally ushers each wine from grape sorting to bottling, working to perfect each vintage of Fulcrum Pinot Noir.

 “When you take complete responsibility for every aspect of a wine, there are no excuses,” says David.
 “These wines are true expressions of their sites, but they also reflect my choices as a winemaker.
 Great vineyard have inherent qualities that make them great, but it takes craftsmanship to let the character and complexity of a vineyard shine through.”